stepleton/cameo/aphid/README.md

 ![All surface mount components for Cameo/Aphid](pics/smd_layout.png)

-The jumpers on the "plugboard" pads establish a direct connection between the 5V I/O header pins and the level translator chip.
-There are no terminating resistors (or any other kind of termination) installed, so the connection to the Apple should be short.
+The jumpers on the "plugboard" pads establish connections between the 5V I/O header pins and the level translator chip.
+The current design uses 100Ω terminating resistors for these connections to support longer cables between Cameo/Aphid and the Apple; in general, though, shorter cables are preferable.
 Take care to replicate the positioning of all components exactly---the plugboard pads are tightly spaced, and it's especially easy to put a jumper in the wrong place.

 The [main Cameo README.md](../README.md#assembly) has more detailed assembly information.